110 Technical Guide

 110 cassettes are of two types: with a long flange or short flange.
 All modern Lomography cassettes have the LONG flange and all cassettes under 400 ASA both ancient and modern have the LONG flange.

 400 ASA cassettes should have the SHORT flange to tell the camera to set a high shutter speed or, more likely to stop down the lens by a released pin.
-We will verify this as we see more cassettes for processing that are 400 ASA.
+We will verify this as we see more original cassettes for processing that are 400 ASA.

 All LONG -flanged cassettes will set LOW range setting.
-110 cameras could support LOW and HIGH sensitivity by introducing a pin in the film chamber.
+110 cameras could support LOW and HIGH sensitivity from 1976 by introducing a pin in the film chamber.
 Default operation was 'pin depressed' as the LONG flange on the cassette covered the pin.

-When the new HIGH range cassettes were introduced after 1975, the pin would now be released and told the camera's electronics to assume a faster film so use a smaller aperture or faster shutter speed.
+When the HIGH range cassettes were introduced after 1975, the pin would now be released and told the camera's electronics to assume a faster film so use a smaller aperture or faster shutter speed.

 What do the LOW or HIGH ranges mean in terms of ISO speed?

 This is a grey area - literally.
 Simple camera models either had no support for HIGH range or would support HIGH above a certain serial number, or would not tell you there was even a HIGH range possible.
 This meant that customers would use 400 ASA films in their cameras and all the results would be over-exposed, as there was no pin in the camera to tell the unit what to set the lens or shutter speed to get correct exposures.